-Yale’s media management platform, Panopto, has the ability to manually upload captions or add captions through automatic speech recognition (ASR).
+You can manually upload captions or use the automatic speech recognition (ASR) feature in Panopto, Yale’s media management platform in Canvas.
 Please note that captions created through ASR are not 100% accurate and should be reviewed and edited before being used for your content.

 You can find detailed directions for captioning your videos in Panopto on the Canvas @ Yale Help Site.

 YouTube : Platforms like YouTube can automatically generate captions.
 Those captions may be used as a starting point, but they are too unreliable to be sufficient.
 When using YouTube automatic captions, it is important to edit the caption file.

 You can access this service in YouTube two different ways:

 - You can also log in to a Yale-affiliated YouTube account via EliApps.
 If you do not have an EliApps account please contact the relevant ITS Support Provider to request one.